 The Best Friends sanctuary, known as “a place of healing,” is a refuge for nearly 2,000 homeless dogs, cats, birds, rabbits, horses, pigs, goats, mules, sheep, burros, and other wildlife.
 Some have health challenges and others have been neglected.
 We help care for these creatures while they heal and wait for the perfect home.
 From feeding and maintaining their shelters to providing safety, security and comfort to the animals, our days are full of magical moments, fascinating stories, and rewarding service.

 In between honing our caregiving skills and veterinary practices, we dive into the incredible parks of the region, some of America’s best.
 Zion and Bryce Canyon national parks hold picture-perfect views and exciting trails over, under, and around Mother Nature’s sandstone sculptures.
 We sled down the dunes at Coral Pink Sand Dunes State Park, an expanse of photographic bliss.
 We take off our shoes to leave footprints in the orange-red sand formed by the erosion of the Navajo sandstone cliffs.
+Descending down into the earth, we explore sandstone slot canyons at Antelope Canyon alongside Navajo guides, hike out to Horse Shoe Bend, and play on toadstool formations.

 Traveling to the legendary Grand Canyon National Park, one of the natural wonders of the world, reveals a 277-mile cross section of the Northern Arizona desert with 2 billion years of geology.
 The canyon stretches up to 18 miles wide and more than a mile deep from the rim to the Colorado River below.